SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ### Example: Exploring READ TABLE Statements and Table Expressions

-Expand the following collapsible section to view the code of an example.
+Expand the following collapsible section for example code.
 To try it out, create a demo class named `zcl_some_class` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is not set up to display output in the console.
 You may want to set a break point at the first position possible and walk through the example in the debugger.
 This will allow you to double-click on data objects and observe how the different statements affect their contents.

 <details>
-  <summary>Expand to view the code</summary>
+  <summary>🟢 Click to expand for example code</summary>
   <!-- -->

 ```abap